isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ![Redis logo](/redis-logo.png)

 <!--
-- Suddenly, you've added Redis to your stack, along with a background processing library -->
+- From what I know of developers, you've added Redis to your stack, along with a background processing library -->

 ---